PmagPy/RockmagPy-notebooks/README.md

 #### MPMS_plotting

-In this [MPMS_plotting.ipynb](./MPMS_plotting.ipynb) notebook, MPMS data within the measurements file can be plotted.
+In this [MPMS_plot.ipynb](./MPMS_plot.ipynb) notebook, MPMS data within the measurements file can be plotted.
 This plotting includes the calculation and visualization of derivative curves.

-#### MPMS_verwey.ipynb
+#### MPMS_verwey_fit.ipynb

-In this [MPMS_plotting.ipynb](./MPMS_plotting.ipynb) notebook, Verwey temperature estimates can be made from remanence upon warming experiments conducted on an MPMS.
+In this [MPMS_verwey_fit.ipynb](./MPMS_verwey_fit.ipynb) notebook, Verwey temperature estimates can be made from remanence upon warming experiments conducted on an MPMS.

 ## Contributing